-NGA Glass Conference: Carlsbad is underway this week, with two workshops, the 10th Annual Fun Run, meetings of the Forming, Fabricating and Advocacy Committees, and Volunteer Awards on the schedule, plus educational sessions covering topics of importance to the glass and glazing industry.
-Follow the action on LinkedIn.
+NGA Glass Conference: Carlsbad Feb.
+2-5, offered two workshops, the 10th Annual Fun Run, meetings of the Forming, Fabricating and Advocacy Committees, and Volunteer Awards, plus educational sessions covering topics of importance to the glass and glazing industry.

 EPA Grant Workshop